FHantke/brave-browser-wiki/Triage-Guidelines.md

 - QA should ping people as needed to make sure things have one of those labels.
 - Add labels for checked once an issue is checked on an OS.
 If a certain OS is not needed then indicate it in a comment and mark it as checked too.
 - QA should use a search like this to find things that are not yet checked:
-  - Linux: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-Linux"`
+  - Linux: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-Linux" -label:"QA/No"`
-  - macOS: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-macOS"`
+  - macOS: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-macOS" -label:"QA/No"`
-  - Windows: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-Win64"`
+  - Windows: `is:issue is:closed milestone:"Releasable builds 0.55.x" -label:"QA/QA Pass-Win64" -label:"QA/No"`